marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

         '''
 ```

-- In Snakemake, placeholders in file names and shell commands are delimited with single sets of curly brackets
-- However, in this example the file names are given as [f-strings](https://docs.python.org/3/tutorial/inputoutput.html#formatted-string-literals), so we can substitute the constants we defined earlier
-- To distinguish these cases, we double the braces for the placeholders
+In Snakemake, placeholders in file names and shell commands are delimited with single sets of curly brackets.
+However, in this example the file names are given as [f-strings](https://docs.python.org/3/tutorial/inputoutput.html#formatted-string-literals), so we can substitute the constants we defined earlier.
+To distinguish these cases, we double the braces for the placeholders.

-  - The difference between the two can be confusing at first, but it's helpful to think of Snakemake as processing a workflow file in two passes
-  - In the first, it substitutes the value of all expressions in single brackets in f-strings
-  - In the second, any remaining names delimited by single brackets in normal strings and double brackets in f-strings are iteratively matched against any needed inputs and outputs until all wildcards are resolved into a concrete chain of operations
-  - (Another nuance is the shell block does not permit direct use of the wildcard names defined in the input block; they are instead accessed as attributes of the `wildcards` object, *e.g.* `wildcards.genre`)
+The difference between the two can be confusing at first, but it's helpful to think of Snakemake as processing a workflow file in two passes.
+In the first, it substitutes the value of all expressions in single brackets in f-strings.
+In the second, any remaining names delimited by single brackets in normal strings and double brackets in f-strings are iteratively matched against any needed inputs and outputs until all wildcards are resolved into a concrete chain of operation.
+(Another nuance is the shell block does not permit direct use of the wildcard names defined in the input block; they are instead accessed as attributes of the `wildcards` object, *e.g.* `wildcards.genre`).

-- The rule for the second script in the pipeline, `count_word.py`, is written similarly, though we can avoid duplicating the pattern for the output of `remove_pg` by directly referencing it via the `rules` object
+The rule for the second script in the pipeline, `count_word.py`, is written similarly, though we can avoid duplicating the pattern for the output of `remove_pg` by directly referencing it via the `rules` object.

 ```python
 rule count_words: